-Teeth whitening solutions with higher concentrations of active ingredients will give faster results.
-Typically, over-the-counter products have hydrogen peroxide listed as the main active ingredient at 9-15% strength.
+The “best teeth whitening products” or teeth whitening solutions with higher concentrations of active ingredients will give faster results.
+Typically, over-the-counter whitening products have hydrogen peroxide listed as the main active ingredient at 9-15% strength.
 Professional systems use carbamide peroxide at varying percentages, up to 45%.

-Crest White Strips do not dehydrate the teeth as intensely as Zoom systems and have a weaker concentration of active ingredients.
+Crest® Whitestrips do not dehydrate the teeth as intensely as Zoom whitening systems and have a weaker concentration of active ingredients.
 Thus, the sensitivity with these products is usually due to the lack of control of the solution on the strips.
-The gel on the strips touches gum tissue, mixes with saliva and makes patients more likely to swallow it, leading to sensitivity of the soft tissues in the mouth.
+In addition, the gel on the strips touches gum tissue, mixes with saliva and makes patients more likely to swallow it, leading to sensitivity of the soft tissues in the mouth.